lxrswdd/Hi-Light/README.md

 ```

-### To perform the video relighting pipeline
-### Change the following path to yours and edit the prompts in the yaml configuration file.
+### To run the video relighting pipeline: Change the following path to yours and edit the prompts in the yaml configuration file.
 ```bash
 # path
 raw_input_video = 'Change to your video path' ### Change this to your input video segment path.
 Set to 49 or 81 frames.